 - Make the most of the cloud

-It’s been argued that the one of the biggest impacts on businesses over the last few years has been the introduction of cloud technology, but not everyone is reaping the benefits yet.
+According to Meade Willis, it’s been argued that the one of the biggest impacts on businesses over the last few years has been the introduction of cloud technology, but not everyone is reaping the benefits yet.

 In the past, people would use programs on their computers or building servers to do their work, but cloud-based software allows the same programs to be accessed through the internet.
 As long as you have an internet connection, you can complete your work anywhere, when it suits you.